NaitikR/Prediction-using-Supervised-ML/README.md

 # TSF-Task 1
+The Sparks Foundation

-Data Science and Business Analytics Tasks
+Data Science and Business Analytics Intern

 Task 1: Prediction using Supervised ML